Who’s Stephanie A. Smelser

 Belly Cast Artist Recreation

 From Arthur Sachs Stephanie saw firsthand the power of the arts to manage adversity that arises or comes into life.
-Stephanie, now a certified art therapist, who uses spirals, circles, sacred geometry shapes, equations, numbers, engineering patterns, gravity, climate, genetics, the universe, energy, neurographic arts to transform, help others grow, and heal.
+Stephanie is a certified art therapist, uses spirals, circles, sacred geometry shapes, equations, numbers, engineering patterns, gravity, climate, genetics, the universe, energy, neurographic arts to transform, help others grow, and heal.